Fang people

 The Fang people, also known as Fãn or Pahouin, are a Bantu ethnic group found in Equatorial Guinea, northern Gabon, and southern Cameroon.
 Representing about 85% of the total population of Equatorial Guinea, concentrated in the Río Muni region, the Fang people are its largest ethnic group.
 The Fang are also the largest ethnic group in Gabon, making up about a quarter of the population.
-In other countries, in the regions they live, they are one of the most significant and influential ethnic groups notably in Cameroon, where the Fang are part of the Ekang, a tribe that dominates Cameroonian politics with, President Paul Biya belonging to this ethnic group.

 Language

 The Fang people speak the Fang language, also known as Pahouin or Pamue or Pangwe.
-The language is a Southern Bantu language belonging to the Niger-Congo family of languages.
+The language is a Northwest Bantu language belonging to the Niger-Congo family of languages.
 The Fang language is similar and intelligible with languages spoken by Beti-Pahuin peoples, namely the Beti people to their north and the Bulu people in central.
 Their largest presence is in the southern regions, up to the Ogooué River estuary where anthropologists refer them also as "Fang proper".

 They have preserved their history largely through a musical oral tradition.
 Many Fang people are fluent in Spanish, French, German and English, a tradition of second language they developed during the Spanish colonial rule in Equatorial Guinea, the French colonial rule in Gabon and the German-later-French colonial rule in Cameroon.

 History

-The Fang people are relatively recent migrants into the Equatorial Guinea, and many of them moved from central Cameroon in the 19th century.
+The Fang people are relatively recent migrants into Equatorial Guinea, and many of them moved from central Cameroon in the 19th century.